How To Improve Your Golf Game With Nutrition

 Here's what a good meal might look like:

 - Proteins high in essential amino acids and hydrolyzed collagen peptides with a focus on glycine, hydroxyproline, and hydroxylysine amino acids.
 The essential aminos fuel your muscles, but the others feed your connective tissues, which are critical for your overall musculoskeletal health.
-Plus, complete proteins like these help you stay full longer — critical for 5+ hour days on the green.
+You might be familiar with a tasteless collagen protein supplement, but without the additional nutrients to make collagen do it's work, it is not your best choice - you don't have to trust me though, the scientific research is clear.
+Plus, proteins like these help you stay full longer — critical for 5+ hour days on the green.

 - High fiber, green and red leafy veggies.
 Besides being excellent sources of the hard-to-get minerals magnesium, calcium, and others, high-fiber leafy vegetables are some of the best sources of natural nitrates, which are critical for blood flow, going longer without working harder, and your recovery time.